whytui/aoemod/CustomROR/CustomROR_README.txt

  - Improve/customize units choice/behaviour when an enemy tower is in AI's town.
 Dramatic AI improvement, especially for villagers.

 UI and Shortcuts:
+- Farms can be automatically rebuilt (see configuration + custom options menu in game)
 - Add 10 shortcut numbers 11-20 using numpad (original game uses 1-10 with main keyboard numeric keys).
 Custom numbers are not displayed (like 0) due to SLP limitation.
 - Improved game speed change with +/- buttons.
 Choose the speed change factor (default 1.25) in XML config or in-game customROR menu.
 - Press F9 to call nearby idle military units (they will move to screen position).